7 min read

 Execution

 Execution is where all preparation either holds or collapses.
-On the day, under the lights, with the judge approaching, execution is the ability to deliver the performance that was rehearsed — not a diminished version of it shaped by nerves or the unexpected.
-Great execution requires that every element of the presentation has been rehearsed to the point of automaticity, so that conscious thought is freed to focus on reading the judge and the ring rather than on mechanical tasks.
-The stack, the individual gait pattern, the triangle, the return to lineup — these movements must be so deeply practiced that they require no conscious direction.
-This level of automaticity takes time that cannot be shortcut.
-It also requires honest self-assessment: video your own ring performances and study them without sentiment.
-The difference between how you believe you look and how you actually look is almost always instructive and often humbling.
+On the day, under the lights, with the judge approaching, execution is the ability to deliver the performance that was rehearsed — not a diminished version of it shaped by nerves.
+Great execution requires that every element of the presentation has been rehearsed to the point of automaticity.
+The stack, the individual gait pattern, the return to lineup — these movements, often refined at elite cynology schools or advanced seminars, must require no conscious direction.
+This allows your conscious thought to focus entirely on reading the judge.
+Video your own ring performances and study them without sentiment.
 Correct what the camera shows.
 Repeat.
 The handler who is willing to see themselves clearly improves faster than any other kind.
-To plan your show calendar and track entries strategically, the Show Directory gives you a complete view of the international competitive circuit.

 R